 It will also show what type of person are you.
 Some people decide something is too heavy, without even trying.

-What you will notice that after 3-4 sets of walks everything will just feel super light.
+What you will notice is that after 3-4 sets of walks everything will just feel super light.

 It’s like after a heavy deadlift.
 Once you do it, everything else just seems a piece of cake.

-This means the could lift more weight, easily.
+This means they could lift more weight, easily.